samidhdk/Perfect-Blur/README.md

 </div>

-Moves blurry images from a folder to another given and generates a JSON report
+Moves blurry images from a folder to another given and generates a JSON report.
+Be aware that this script mantains the folder hierarchy.
+So something like "Image_Folder>Summer, Winter" will be treated as "Trash_Folder>Summer, Winter".

 ## Usage example
 ### To get help with Command-line Arguments